-Receive a weekly guitar lesson by email – for free!
-The lessons will contain exercises and concepts that will help you move forward with your playing and are sure to keep you inspired and motivated.
+Would you like to receive weekly guitar lessons by email – for free?
+The lessons are filled with exercises and concepts that will help you move forward with your playing and stay inspired and motivated.

 To subscribe to the Guitar Instruction Newsletter, please email me and put the word “Subscribe” in the subject box.
 (Feel free to write any messages, as well!)
 Weekly lessons will arrive in your mailbox on Tuesday mornings.
 Please look for the email containing your lesson and be sure to click on “add us to your address book”, to make sure you continue to receive them.

 These free e-lessons benefit players of all styles and levels.
 They include exercises to help you improve your technique and hone your ear and instruction in concepts that help you to understand and create the music you want to play.
 In addition, they offer valuable tools that enable you to learn more efficiently and make the most of every practice session.